adambard/learnxinyminutes-docs/python.html.markdown

 finally: #  Execute under all circumstances
     print "We can clean up resources here"

-# Instead of try/finally to cleanup resources you can use with
+# Instead of try/finally to cleanup resources you can use a with statement
 with open("myfile.txt") as f:
     for line in f:
         print line